kwerber/ArDoCo/README.md

   - The evaluation only cares about the `ENABLED` settings.
 Thresholds and other values are ignored.
 - The evaluation script assumes that the data sources exist in the working directory with specific file names.
   - The working directory will be the `tests` folder
-  - The following file names are expected for the data sources:
+  - The following file/directory names are expected for the data sources:
     - `sewordsim.sqlite`
     - `glove_cc_840B_300d.sqlite`
     - `glove_wikigiga_300d.sqlite`